Kantha embroidery artist from Bengal hopes Padma award will inspire many more women | Entertainment

 - India

-Kantha embroidery artist Pritikana Goswami, who was among the four Padma awardees from West Bengal, on Thursday hoped that the coveted award will inspire many more women to explore their skills in the art form.
+Kantha embroidery artist Pritikana Goswami, who was among four Padma awardees from Bengal, hopes the coveted award will inspire many more women to take up the traditional art form.

-Elated after receiving the news of her selection for the Padma Shri award, the septuagenarian resident of Sonarpur area in South 24 Parganas said it has made her more confident to pursue weaving and stitching.
+The septuagenarian from Sonarpur village on the outskirts of Kolkata, said she couldn't believe it when told she had been selected for the high award.

-She had taken up embroidery and stitching as a profession in 1973 after her father's death to help her family of five sisters.
-After initial struggle, things started looking up for her when her works caught the attention of the state's crafts council in 1990.
+She had taken up embroidery and stitching as a profession 50 years ago after her father's death to help run her family of five sisters.
+After the initial struggle, things started looking up for her when her works caught the attention of the state's crafts council in 1990.

-"I received a phone call from Delhi around 10 pm on Wednesday night informing me about my selection for the award… I am yet to believe my ears… There is a sense of elation.
-This is also recognition for hundreds of women working with me," she told reporters.
+"I received a phone call from Delhi around 10 pm on Wednesday night informing me about my selection for the award… I could not believe my ears….
+This is a recognition not just for me but for hundreds of women working with me," she told reporters.

 Goswami said the award will inspire many more women to take the plunge into the world of arts and explore their skills.